numpy/numpy/doc/release/time_based_proposal.rst

 Time schedule
 -------------

-The proposed schedule is to release numpy every 3 months - the exact period can be tweaked if it ends up not working as expected.
+The proposed schedule is to release numpy every 9 weeks - the exact period can be tweaked if it ends up not working as expected.
 There will be several stages for the cycle: